Microvascular clipping is a surgery to cut off blood flow to an

 You will rest for several hours.Nurses will monitor your vital signs.

-Call for medical help or go to the emergency room right away if any of the following occurs: SeizureShortness of breath, or chest painLoss of consciousness
+Call for emergency medical services right away if any of the following occurs: SeizureShortness of breath or chest painLoss of consciousness

 If you think you have an emergency, call for medical help right away.